 3. Power over features

-If you’re just starting out with streaming and you’re looking for cheap lighting, then you should look for streaming lights that shine the brightest over the ones that have cool features.
+If you’re just starting out with streaming and looking for cheap lighting, then you should look for streaming lights that shine the brightest over the ones with cool features.

 It’s because you can do without the fancy features in the beginning, but you need a good light source with lots of brightness.

-If you can find a cheap stream lighting that has both, then you’ll definitely get the best of both worlds.
+If you can find cheap stream lighting with both, you’ll definitely get the best of both worlds.

 However, if you need to choose between a powerful light and one that has Bluetooth remote controls, 5 light modes, and 2 adjustable tripods but can’t emit enough light to light up your room, then you should definitely settle for the powerful one.

-We hope you’ve enjoyed our list of best lights for streaming and hope that you’ll find just the right streaming light which fits your budget.
+I hope you’ve enjoyed my list of best lights for streaming and hope that you’ll find just the right streaming light which fits your budget.